 I’m an Open University graduate, having received a first-class honours bachelor’s degree in Computing.

-My studies at the OU have included learning the fundamentals of interaction design (IxD).
+My studies at the OU included learning the fundamentals of interaction design (IxD).
 This is particularly applicable to website design, since it is concerned with improving products—including websites—to make them easier and more pleasant to use.
 The Distinction grade that I received for this work reflected my interest in this aspect of design.

 In addition to my Computing studies, I also studied Spanish and Business with the OU, resulting in my receiving the Certificates in Spanish and in Business Studies.

 I also like my music, in particular the blues and blues-rock.
 I play the piano and the Hammond organ, neither very well.
 In the words of Algernon Moncrieff: I don’t play accurately; anyone can play accurately, but I play with wonderful expression.